 - People who are very tall (over 6ft/1.8m) or short (under 5ft/1.5m)

-A deep vein thrombosis (DVT) causes painful swelling and redness of the calf or sometimes the thigh.
-It is only dangerous if a clot travels to the lungs (pulmonary embolus).
-Symptoms of a pulmonary embolus (PE) include chest pain, shortness of breath, and sometimes coughing up small amounts of blood and commonly start three to ten days after a long flight.
+A DVT causes painful swelling and redness of the calf or sometimes the thigh.
+It is dangerous only if a clot travels to the lungs (pulmonary embolus).
+Symptoms of a pulmonary embolus include chest pain, shortness of breath, and sometimes coughing up small amounts of blood and commonly start three to ten days after a long flight.
 Anyone who thinks that they might have a DVT needs to see a doctor immediately.

 Prevention of DVT

 - Keep mobile before and during the flight